Royalty rate assessment: Royalty rate expressions

-This combination of royalties is met with in 'technology contracts' where more than one form of intellectual property is licensed out combined, possibly, with a knowhow license, and in many cases, with a straight knowhow license alone.
+This combination of royalties is met with in 'technology contracts' where more than one form of intellectual property is licensed out combined, possibly, with a know-how license, and in many cases, with a straight know-how license alone.

 Where the transfer of know-how is solely the province of contract, the lumpsum often works as 'insurance' against misuse of know-how by the licensee, since there is no protective statute for it (unlike with patents and trademarks), while the 'running royalty' can be insurance for the licensee in that the licensor would provide inputs so as to maximize income (thus to the benefit of both).
 Alternatively, the running payments may be to spread an otherwise lumpsum component.